rjAuburnCS/CPSC-2710-New/module7/Readme.txt

 ## Basic Functionality
 - Add new tasks with name, description, and due date.
 - Menu with File and Edit, each having a drop down menu.
-- Menu - File options include the function to add, save the changes, and exit the program.
+- Menu - File options include the function to make a new list, save the changes, and exit the program.
+- Menu - Edit options include the function to add tasks, edit tasks, or delete a task.
 - Edit existing tasks.
 - Save tasks to a file.
 - Load tasks from a file.